Four NFL teams that will surprise people in 2018, including the Cleveland Browns

 I'm going to go out on a limb and say no head coaches or general managers are going to be fired out of the blue in June or July this year.
 That, plus the schedule having been released, means we finally know what we're dealing with when it comes to NFL teams.
 Every club has a few quarterbacks on the roster now.
 If they had to, all 32 teams could roll out the footballs tomorrow and play a game.

-So we've reached the point of the year where I begin to declare which teams I am on high on who I believe could make a leap forward in 2018 -- yeah, I tend to do this in the doldrums of May when the hectic NFL calendar generally slows down (in a non-Deflategate or non-Bountygate or non-Zeke Elliott facing a suspension year).
+So we've reached the point of the year where I begin to declare which teams I am on high on who I believe could make a leap forward in 2018 -- yeah, I tend to do this in the doldrums of May when the hectic NFL calendar generally slows down (in a non-Deflategate or non-Bountygate or non-Ezekiel Elliott facing a suspension year).
 And, yeah, that time is now.

 I'm not going to predict every team's record, or play out the season (poor Prisco getting lassoed into that gig every year), but here are a few teams I believe could be movers and shakers in the upcoming season: